ava-labs/awm-relayer/README.md

 ### Configuration

 The relayer is configured via a JSON file, the path to which is passed in via the `--config-file` command line argument.
 Top level configuration options are also able to be set via environment variable.
-To get the environment variable corresponding to a key, upper case the key and change the delimiter from "-" to "_".
+To get the environment variable corresponding to a key, upper case the key and change the delimiter from "-" to "\_".
 For example, `LOG_LEVEL` sets the `"log-level"` JSON key.
 The following configuration options are available:

 `"log-level": "verbo" | "debug" | "info" | "warn" | "error" | "fatal" | "panic"`

 - The log level for the relayer.
 Defaults to `info`.

+`"p-chain-api": PChainAPI`

+- The configuration for the Avalanche P-Chain API node.
+The `PChainAPI` object has the following configuration:

-`"p-chain-api-url": string`
+  `"base-url": string`

   - The URL of the Avalanche P-Chain API node to which the relayer will connect.
 This API node needs to have the following methods enabled:
     - platform.getHeight
     - platform.validatedBy
     - platform.getValidatorsAt OR platform.getCurrentValidators

+  `"query-parameters": map[string]string`

+  - Additional query parameters to include in the API requests.

+`"info-api": InfoAPI`

+- The configuration for the Avalanche Info API node.
+The `InfoAPI` object has the following configuration:

-`"info-api-url": string`
+  `"base-url": string`

   - The URL of the Avalanche Info API node to which the relayer will connect.
 This API node needs to have the following methods enabled:

     - info.peers
     - info.getNetworkID

   - Additionally, if the Info API node is also a validator, it must have enabled:
     - info.getNodeID
     - info.getNodeIP

+  `"query-parameters": map[string]string`

+  - Additional query parameters to include in the API requests.

 `"storage-location": string`